 So, you’ve got your protein, know all the benefits of how it allows you to quickly absorb and digest all the protein that you need immediately before, during and after a workout, and you’re starting to see and feel the difference.
 The label directs you to mix it with water or milk.
-Should you have your protein shake with milk or water – surely the results aren’t different, are they?
+So, should you have your protein shake with milk or water – surely the results aren’t different, are they?

 Should You Have a Protein Shake with Milk or Water?

-We’re going to avoid sitting on the fence here, so excuse us when we begin by saying it depends.
+We’re going to try and avoid sitting on the fence here, so excuse us when we begin by saying it depends.
 There isn’t just one benefit to each way – there are several, but it really does depend on what your aims are.

 When building mass and muscle, mixing your protein with milk will yield better results.
 For lean builders, trimmers and toners, water is the way to go.
 It comes down to nutrition, as that’s exactly why you are drinking protein shakes in the first place.

-Don’t get us wrong – you get a helping of protein in your water-mixed protein shake, but adding it to milk will give you the edge by providing you with more protein.
+Don’t get us wrong – you of course get a helping of protein in your water-mixed protein shake, but adding it to milk will give you the edge by providing you with more protein.
 How much?
-Every cup of milk you add to your protein has 8 grams of protein already in it.
-When you mix it with a scoop of protein powder, you’re fuelling up with a mighty dose of more than 30 grams of protein all in one.
+Every cup of milk you add to your protein has 8 grams of protein already in it.2 When you mix it with a scoop of protein powder, you’re fuelling up with a mighty dose of more than 30 grams of protein all in one.

 Milk can directly help your muscles to recover and rebuild after a rigorous strength workout.
 Building lean muscle mass actually comes with many more benefits than looking muscular alone.
-It can help to manage body fat and calorie balance, as well as lowering risk of diseases and common illnesses.
+It can help to manage body fat and calorie balance, as well as lowering risk of diseases and common illnesses.3

 Milk is the obvious choice for anyone trying to build – especially hard gainers struggling to garner enough mass to change their body type.
-Milk is a good source of fats and carbphydrates to achieve this.
+Milk is a good source of fats and carbohydrates to achieve this.
 Carbohydrates not only help you to build size and aid muscle recovery after a heavy lifting session, but they provide you with the energy to get the job done in the gym.

 Milk contains carbohydrates.
 While above we mentioned the advantages of the carbohydrates in milk (that everyone should keep in mind), carbs may be something you’re cutting elsewhere and don’t want in abundance in your post-workout shake.